inkua/gitbook/introduction/becoming-a-supporter.md

 ---
 description: >-
-  You can have a huge impact on each teams‘ success and with that on meaningful doing Good!
+  You can have a huge impact on each teams‘ success and doin a lot of good!
 ---

 # 🥷 Becoming a Supporter